nasa/fprime/Fw/Obj/docs/sdd.md

 ### 2.1 Fw::ObjBase

-The `Fw::ObjBase` class is the base class in the ISF class hierarchy.
+The `Fw::ObjBase` class is the base class in the F´ class hierarchy.
 It is the base class for all components and ports.
 It stores the object name as well as performs object registration if an object registry has been registered with the class.